-The Commission is a body both corporate and politic, constituting an agency or instrumentality of the State.
+The Commission is a body both corporate and politic, constituting an agency and instrumentality of the State.
 It was created in 1968 by, and exists under, Chapter 3377 of the Ohio Revised Code.
 The Commission was established to enhance educational opportunities for the people of the State and to alleviate the pressing demands upon tax-supported colleges and universities by enhancing the availability, efficiency and economy of educational facilities for private colleges and universities by facilitating or achieving lower costs for the financing or refinancing of such educational facilities.

-The Commission is authorized, among other things, to issue revenue bonds of the State to provide funds for acquiring, constructing, equipping and furnishing educational facilities that are leased to private colleges or universities.
+The Commission is authorized, among other things, to issue revenue bonds of the State to provide funds for acquiring, constructing, equipping and furnishing educational facilities that are leased to private colleges or universities and to refund certain previously issued bonds.
 Each issue of bonds by the Commission is secured by a pledge and assignment of the payments received by the Commission pursuant to the lease of the applicable educational facilities and may be secured by a mortgage on such facilities.
 Under the lease, the college or university has the option to purchase the facilities prior to the termination of the lease and the college or university agrees to purchase the facilities at the lease termination, in each case after provision has been made for the retirement or redemption of all the bonds issued for such facilities.
 The Commission does not make any grants and has access to capital improvement funds only through the issuance of revenue bonds.

-The Commission may lease projects to private, nonprofit institutions of higher education that hold effective certificates of authorization issued by the Ohio Board of Regents, but not to institutions whose principal educational activity is preparing students for religious or ecclesiastical fields.
+The Commission may lease projects to private, nonprofit institutions of higher education that hold effective certificates of authorization issued by the Ohio Chancellor of Higher Education, but not to institutions whose principal educational activity is preparing students for religious or ecclesiastical fields.
 The Commission may acquire and lease any facility that is academic, administrative or auxiliary thereto, other than facilities used exclusively as places for devotional activities.

-The Commission consists of nine members, including the Chancellor of the Ohio Board of Regents or a designee of the Chancellor, an ex officio member.
-The other eight members are appointed to overlapping eight-year terms by the Governor with the advice and consent of the State Senate.
-The Chair is designated by the Governor, and the other officers, including the Vice Chair, the Secretary and the Deputy Secretary, are elected by the members from their own number.
+The Commission consists of nine members, including the Ohio Chancellor of Higher Education or a designee of the Chancellor, an ex officio member.
+The other eight members are appointed to overlapping eight-year terms by the Governor with the advice and consent of the Ohio Senate.
+The Chair is designated by the Governor, and the other officers, including the Vice Chair and the Secretary, are elected by the members from their own number.

 The members of the Commission receive no compensation for their services but are entitled to reimbursement for their actual and necessary expenses.
 The Commission's office is located in Columbus, Ohio.
 The Commission does not have any employees.
-The Ohio Board of Regents provides staffing assistance to the Commission when necessary.
+The Ohio Department of Higher Education provides staffing assistance to the Commission when necessary.